Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations

 \subsection{Related Works}

-\textbf{Graph Embedding Learning.}~ Early works for graph representation learning include graph factorization approaches~\citep{Belkin2001NIPS, Ahmed2013ICWWW} and random walk-based methods~\citep{Perozzi2014KDD, Tang2015WWW}.
-With the success of deep learning, Graph Neural Networks which learn node representations by aggregating neighborhood features at each layer, achieve outstanding performance in various tasks~\citep{Welling2016ICLR, Hamilton2017NIPS, Velivckovic2017arXiv}.
-However, all the above methods are only limited to node representation learning with a static graph structure.
+\textbf{Graph Embedding Learning.}~Graph representation learning, which aims to derive meaningful embeddings from the topological structure and node attributes of a graph, has been extensively studied for relational data analysis.
+Early works include graph factorization techniques~\citep{Ahmed2013ICWWW} and random walk-based methods~\citep{Tang2015WWW}.
+In line with the success of deep learning, Graph Neural Networks have emerged as powerful tools that learn node representations by aggregating information from neighboring nodes across multiple layers, achieving outstanding performance in various tasks~\citep{Welling2016ICLR, Wu2020TNNLS}.
+However, all these aforementioned models are designed for representation learning on static graphs, without temporal information.